BarryBoaz/Registration-page/README.md

 # Registration-page
-simple registration using html and csss
+simple registration page using html and csss